-NATIONAL ENDOWMENT FOR THE HUMANITIES FELLOWSHIPS FOR RESEARCH IN TURKEY, 2022-2023
+NATIONAL ENDOWMENT FOR THE HUMANITIES FELLOWSHIPS FOR RESEARCH IN TURKEY, 2023-2024

 ELIGIBILITY: Scholars who have completed their formal training by the application deadline and plan to carry out research in Turkey for four months or longer may apply.
 They may be U.S. citizens or three-year residents of the U.S. Please consult ARIT U.S. office for questions of eligibility.
 Advanced scholars may also apply for ARIT Fellowships in the Humanities and Social Sciences.

 INSTITUTES: ARIT maintains two research institutes in Turkey.
 The ARIT Istanbul library concentrates on Byzantine and Ottoman Turkey and facilitates archival research in the city.
 ARIT – Ankara focuses on art, archaeology, and ancient history in its library, and serves Turkish and American archaeologists through its programs.
 Both centers support research on modern Turkey.
-Both offer research and study facilities, as well as connections with colleagues, institutions, and authorities in Turkey.
+The centers offer research and study facilities, as well as connections with colleagues, institutions, and authorities in Turkey.

 Researchers who wish to work with collections and some libraries housed in the Turkish museums, however, should make their applications through the Ministry of Culture and Tourism, General Directorate for Cultural Heritage and Museums.
-If the material they wish to work with is part of an excavation or survey, researchers must submit a letter with their application that is signed by the project director giving permission to carry out the research.
-The permit application regulations and format for researchers are posted on the ARIT research permit page.
+If the material they wish to work with is part of an excavation or survey, researchers must submit a letter with their permit application that is signed by the project director giving permission to carry out the research.
+The regulations and format for researchers are posted on the ARIT research permit page.
 ARIT may withhold payment of fellowship stipends if official research permission is not obtained.